jkeresman01/java-maven-test.nvim/README.md

 ## The problem :warning: ##
-You open Neovim, your preferred editor, with the intention of running tests without having to leave your preferred environment, yet this appears unachievable.
+You open Neovim, your preferred editor, with the intention of running tests without having to leave your preferred environment.

 ## The solution :trophy: ##